asif-shahriar/Appium-Automation/README.md

 * Connect your android phone with USB cable
 * Open cmd and give ```adb devices``` command to get uuid
 * Open Appium and start server.
 Then open inspector tool
-* In the jsondata section, paste the following desired capabilities
+* In the **JSON Representation** section, paste the following desired capabilities after adding your uuid and version

 ```
 {
   "deviceName": "My Android",